How do students access feedback and marks I provide via the Blackboard Grade Centre?

 You can also view the Feedback Rubric in list view.
 This limits the information that can be seen, but allows you to get a brief overview of the standard achieved for each of the criteria.

 You can use this limited view to quickly identify your strong points, as well as specific areas of weakness, which you could work on for future assessments.
 If desired however, you can check the Show Descriptions and Show Feedback boxes to display all the detail that is visible in the grid view, in a list format.

 Finally, at the bottom of the Feedback Rubric, there is an option for your tutor to leave overall feedback comments.
 Scroll down to the bottom of the page to see any additional feedback.
 This is visible in both grid view and list view.

-If your tutor has used Crocodoc to comment on your work and give you feedback, click the link to the submission point in My Grades to open the annotated version of your work.
-Clicking this link will open up a page like showing your submission, and the annotations made by your tutor.
-Your tutor may have highlighted and made comments on specific areas of your work.
+If your tutor has used New Box View to comment on your work and give you feedback, click the link to the submission point in My Grades to open the annotated version of your work.
+Clicking this link will open up a page like showing your submission, and the annotations made on your paper by your tutor.